hkatzdev/WordLang/README.md

 I.=.'I'.
 "Read and write value of I"
 ```

-Result is:
+Output:
 ```
 I=[CHAR]
 I=[CHAR]
 ```
 Where `[CHAR]` is an arbitrary character of choice.

-This example defeats the purpose of WordLang, the point is that every sentence should be readable.
-But this is just for the sake of understanding.
+This example defeats the purpose of WordLang in a way, the point is that every *sentence* should be readable text.
+But now it's just for the sake of understanding.

 1. Print the text "I="
 2. Read the input value